 NATO-Russia relations: the facts

-Since Russia began its illegal military intervention in Ukraine, Russian officials have accused NATO of a series of provocations, threats and hostile actions stretching back over 25 years.
+Since Russia began its aggressive actions against Ukraine, Russian officials have accused NATO of a series of threats and hostile actions.
 This webpage sets out the facts.

 - NATO as a "threat"

 - NATO's operations

 Fact: NATO has taken defensive and proportionate steps in response to a changed security environment.
 In response to Russia's use of military force against its neighbours, Allies requested a greater NATO presence in the Baltic region.

 In 2016, we deployed four multinational battlegroups ─ or "enhanced forward presence" ─ to Estonia, Latvia, Lithuania and Poland.
 In 2017, the battlegroups became fully operational.
 More than 4,500 troops from Europe and North America work closely together with home defence forces.

 NATO's presence in the region is at the request of the host nations, and Allied forces uphold the highest standards of conduct, both on and off duty.